 });

-For Optimism and Arbitrum, SportsPass offers a "direct transfer" option that bypasses the
+For Optimism and Arbitrum, SportsPass offers a "direct transfer" option that bypasses the splitter contract, reducing fees by 90%.
+Set isDirectTransfer: true when verifying payment.

 Handle common errors gracefully to improve user experience.

-User clicked "Reject" in wallet popup
+User clicked "reject" in wallet popup

 Show: "Payment cancelled.
 No charges were made."